Qiskit/RFCs/0000-experiment-dataframe.md

   - model (str): Name of fit model associated with this data.
   - group (str): Name of fit group if composite curve analysis, e.g. Hamiltonian tomography analysis.
   - data_kind (str): Data type.
 Typically "raw" or "formatted".
 Raw data is used for visualization.
+  - components (List[DeviceComponent]): Device component associated with this data point.

+- Fit status

+  A dictionary to represent status of curve fitting, which is generated by, not limited to, the `CurveAnalysis`.
+In the curve analysis, this data is generated based off of the output of the LMFIT solver, and includes fit models, solver status, initial and final fit parameters and so forth.
+Note that this is currently stored as analysis result with the name `@Parameters_*`, but this sort of metadata to tell how the analysis parameter is estimated.
+Thus, it's more natural to move to artifact.

 ### C. Experiment service